FranciscaAlliende/HW5-/README.md

 # ADM_HW5
-Repository for the 5th homework of the course ADM @ Sapienza University of Rome from group #23 composed by Francisca Alliende and Giuseppe Stefanelli
+Repository for the 5th homework of the course ADM @ Sapienza University of Rome from group #23 composed by Francisca Alliende and Giuseppe Stefanelli.

 Incoming, a summary of the files of this repository.
 To access to a document just press the link in the name of the corresponding file.